Empress Fang: Renyin palace rebellion

-Empress Fang was described as the favorite spouse of the emperor, and was known for having saved his life during the Renyin palace rebellion.
+Empress Fang was described as the favorite spouse of the emperor, and saved the emperor's life during the Renyin palace rebellion.
 Emperor Jiajing, who was described as strict and liable to violent outbursts, was known for his cruelty toward his female staff and palace women, reportedly having had 200 women of the palace staff beaten to death during his reign.
 In October 1542, sixteen palace maids formed a conspiracy to assassinate the emperor; not for political reasons, but as retaliation for his abuse.
 One night when the emperor was in bed with his favorite concubine, Consort Duan, the sixteen maids attacked him in his bed and tried to strangle him.
 They stuffed his mouth, jabbed at his penis, tied a silk cord around his neck and pulled until he lost consciousness.
-At this moment, however, one of them, Golden Lotus Zhang, lost her nerve and left them to alert the empress, who rushed in, untied the knot and saved the life of the emperor.
+At this moment, however, one of them, Zhang Jinlian (張金蓮), lost her nerve and left to alert the empress.
+Empress Fang rushed in, untied the knot and saved the emperor's life.

 The emperor could not speak after the attack and was in a state of shock.
-Therefore, the empress acted on his behalf and had all the sixteen women executed, including Consort Duan.
-When he recuperated, the emperor could not believe that Duan had been involved as Duan had been his favorite.
-However, the personal relationship to empress Fang was damaged, despite the fact that she had saved his life.

-Although he was grateful to her for saving his life, and granted her official honors for this, he blamed her for the loss of Duan, and their personal relationship did not improve, which was said to have caused Fang a depression.
+Therefore, the empress acted on his behalf and had all the sixteen conspirators executed, as well as Consort Duan.
+When the emperor recovered, he could not believe that Duan had been involved as Duan had been his favorite.
+Although he was grateful to her for saving his life, and granted her official honors for this, he blamed her for Duan's death, and their personal relationship was permanently damaged.
+Fang was said to have become depressed as a result.

 Death

 Empress Fang died in a fire in 1547.
-When an eunuch asked the emperor if the trapped empress should be saved, the emperor refused to answer, and she was therefore burnt to death.
-He did nevertheless grant her all the honor after her death.
+When a eunuch asked the emperor if the trapped empress should be saved, the emperor refused to answer, and she therefore burned to death.
+He did nevertheless grant her all honors after her death.